 Skills needed for a career in Bioinformatics

-- Education - Preferably a Masters or PhD level Degree in a relevant field; Bioinformatics, Biology, Biochemistry or Genetics.
+- Education – Preferably a Masters or PhD level Degree in a relevant field such as Bioinformatics, Biology, Biochemistry or Genetics.
 If you’re coming from a Computer Science background, a basic understanding of molecular and cellular Biology is vital.
-A common route for CS undergraduates is to do a Masters/PhD in Bioinformatics, combining both skillsets.
+A common route for Computer Science undergraduates is to do a Masters/PhD in Bioinformatics, combining both skillsets.

-- Programming - Experience or willingness to learn a combination of programming languages; for example; Python, R, Matlab, Perl, C/C++, Java.
+- Programming – Experience or a willingness to learn a combination of programming languages such as Python, R, Matlab, Perl, C/C++, Java.
 There are also tools specifically designed for computational biology and bioinformatics like Biopython.